 The book, movie, work of art, or piece of music I cannot imagine life without

-The Fresh Prince of Bel Air; Cher’s album, Believe; Los Bukis; The Harry Potter series; Brave New World; Bosch’s Garden of Earthly Delights; D.F.W.’s This is Water; Plato’s Dialogues and Kant’s Groundwork on the Metaphysics of Morals; The Gospels.
+The Fresh Prince of Bel Air; Cher’s album, Believe; Los Bukis; The Harry Potter series; Brave New World; The Selfish Gene; D.F.W.’s This is Water speech; Plato’s Dialogues and Kant’s Groundwork on the Metaphysics of Morals; The Gospels.

 What I wanted to be when I grew up (when I was 10)